|CPU||Quad-Core ARM Cortex-A53|

 - Maximum video capture resolution up to 1080p @30fps

 - X-Powers AXP803, as seen used with A64 in Olimex Olinuxino A64 design

-Some devices in the SoC are not described in the manual, but have descriptions in other SoC's manuals:
+The above mentioned manual details most peripherals.
+Some devices in the SoC are not described there, but have descriptions in other SoC's manuals: